Reaching Out to Families in Transition

 In South Kalamazoo County: Schoolcraft, Vicksburg

-Our fully accredited homecare and hospice services are certified by both Medicare and Medicaid, and we participate with Blue Cross/Blue Shield.
+Our fully accredited homecare and hospice services are certified by both Medicare (traditional and HMO) and Medicaid (traditional and HMO), we participate with Blue Cross/Blue Shield and many other commercial plans.
 Our office can help you determine your insurance coverage if you or a loved one needs any of these services.

 Three Rivers Health’s homecare and hospice services accept patients regardless of race, color, religion, national origin, sex, age, or disability, and will not deny admission to people with contagious diseases — including, but not limited to, TB, HIV, MRSA, and Hepatitis B — unless otherwise indicated by the State Health Department.